 - Comments have been moved directly to the details tab.
-This make the comments more accessible for users.
+This makes the comments more accessible to users.

 - Test cases can now be added directly to the workflow status desired.
 Previously, a separate edit was required for example to approve the test case.

 - Test case related reports can now be generated via the context menu of the test case tree.